5 Factors That Analytics Interviewers Look For In Candidates

 In order to effectively communicate, you must develop a pragmatic and structured line of thinking in approaching the problem.
 This way, no matter what problem you face, you have a structured method to show the interviewer exactly how you approached the solution.

-Questions can often involve analyzing lines of codes.
+Data Science interview questions can often involve analyzing lines of codes.
 Be careful to look at the syntax and explain what each block of code is achieving.
 From there, identify a “big picture” for what the code is achieving and identify what could be added to or removed from this code to reach a solution.
 By following this reliable process, you ensure that the interviewer can easily follow your thought process.
 And you ensure that nothing is missed on your end.

 3. Closing the Edge Cases